 College grants can provide funding for college.
-Unlike student loans, grants do not have to be paid back.
+Unlike private student loans, grants do not have to be paid back.

 Federal, state, and private institutions all offer free money for college if you know where to look and how to qualify for it.